kubevault/kubevault/docs/concepts/overview.md

 ### Manage Vault Postgres Database Secret Engine

 Postgres database secret engine in Vault generates Postgres database credentials dynamically based on configured roles.
 Using KubeVault operator, you can configure secret engine, create role and issue credential from Vault.
 A User can request credentials and after it's been approved KubeVault operator will create a Kubernetes Secret containing the credential and also creates RBAC Role and RoleBinding so that the user can access the Secret.

+### Manage Vault Elasticsearch Database Secret Engine

+Elasticsearch database secret engine in Vault generates Elasticsearch database credentials dynamically based on configured roles.
+Using KubeVault operator, you can configure secret engine, create role and issue credential from Vault.
+A User can request credentials and after it's been approved KubeVault operator will create a Kubernetes Secret containing the credential and also creates RBAC Role and RoleBinding so that the user can access the Secret.

 ### Monitor Vault using Prometheus